xirdev/docs-api/README.md

 # V3.0 API Introduction

 Xirsys 3.0 introduces a completely rearchitected Xirsys platform, based around Docker!
-The new platform is a general purpose cloud application server which happens to do TURN.
-The platform encompasses data storage facilities which we will see in action here, but for more information on the platform please read the Platform docs
+The new platform is a general purpose cloud application server with data services which happens to do TURN.
+Please see the Platform docs for more Enterprise info.

 Through an extensible REST API Xirsys 3.0 provides custom analytics and data storage for customers.
 Xirsys 3.0 still supports the V2 API.